- 1 Compatibility & Performance

 Launchers vs Manual Installation

 There are several ways to install Terrafirmacraft+.
-The easier way is to use a third-party Minecraft launcher such as Overwolf Launcher, GDLauncher, or MultiMC.
+If you do not have experience manually modding minecraft, the easier way is to use a third-party Minecraft launcher such as Overwolf Launcher, GDLauncher, or MultiMC.
 These launchers help you by providing easier-to-use interfaces to install Minecraft Forge and Terrafirmacraft+.
 Alternatively, you can manually install Minecraft Forge and Terrafirmacraft+.

 | Curseforge - Overwolf Merger|